HajraAmir/HajraAmir/README.md

 - <strong>PersonaBot</strong> — a RAG-based profile intelligence platform that extracts structured career data from resumes and LinkedIn profiles and answers natural-language questions using vector search and Groq LLMs.
-- <strong>Notescape</strong> — building the RAG-based chatbot and spaced-repetition study engine, and leading handwritten text recognition (HTR) research on the IAM dataset and other benchmarks to improve character error rate (CER) and word error rate (WER).

 Beyond these, I enjoy working on intelligent applications, data-driven systems, and exploring how AI can be integrated into impactful domains.